Maltese Dog Breed

 The Maltese maintained his demand as a companion through the centuries.
 By the middle of the 19th century, the Maltese was firmly established as a pet dog in Britain and was among the first breeds to be exhibited at dog shows in the United Kingdom.
 The Maltese was established in the United States around the same time and today remains a popular show dog and companion.

-The Maltese is a small dog with a big personality.
+The Maltese is a tiny dog breed with big personality.
 They are happy to cavort with people of all ages and sizes and are wonderful companions for children who will not be too rough with them.
 The Maltese is a natural watchdog, alert to anything suspicious.

 The Maltese is a strong little dog who is perfectly able and willing to walk along with his owner on daily outings—if he is carried too much, he may not get all the exercise he needs.
 He enjoys his daily walks, where he can explore, sniff, meet and greet, and exercise.